secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Fundamentals.md

 131 packets received by filter
 0 packets dropped by kernel
 ```

-- This capture above will generate the output to a file called `output.pcap`.
-When running tcpdump in this way, the output will not scroll our terminal as usual.
-All output from tcpdump is being redirected to the file we specified for the capture.

-#### Reading Output From a File
+- #### Reading Output From a File
-- Tcpdump Fundamentals
+	- This will read the capture stored in `output.pcap`.
+Notice it is back to a basic view.
+To get more detailed information out of the capture file, reapply our switches.
 ```shell-session
 secmancer@htb[/htb]$ sudo tcpdump -r ~/output.pcap